4 Tips; Family Vacation…

 (ThyBlackMan.com) Although family vacations take place throughout the summer, we’re just entering the weeks that seem most common for an extended family getaway.
 Kids’ summer activities and sports schedules typically take a break for a few weeks, and a new school year is on the horizon.

-If you’re approaching your family vacation time, it’s probably something you’ve planned and eagerly anticipated for weeks, if not months.
+If you’re approaching your family vacation time, have already booked one of the best hotels in Virginia Beach with two rooms separating you from your offspring, it’s probably something you’ve eagerly anticipated for weeks, if not months.
 And you can be sure that your children are even more eager.

 Typically, when we think about getting away and changing the daily routine with our families, we imagine laughter, smiles, seeing the sights, going swimming, good meals, peaceful times, and having fun.
 It seems simple and almost effortless.
 But for most fathers, the dream and the reality are dramatically different.